Now in TestFlight beta · Lifestyle-first wellness · iOS

 Why we're building this

-We're a small team, still in beta, and our early users are shaping everything.
+We're a small team, still in beta, and our early users are shaping everything we build.
 If that sounds like something you want to be part of, we'd love to have you.